Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Introduction

-In this paper, we thus aim to tackle this less-studied problem in PFL --- how to personalize for new clients.
 We make a mild assumption: the data distribution of a new client is covered by the aggregated data distribution of all the participating clients.
-More precisely, treating each client as a ``point'' in a ``client space'', we assume that the new client is located on or near the subspace spanned by the participating clients.
-Under this assumption, we propose to develop a novel ``personalization-friendly'' PFL framework.
-The goal is to go beyond the point estimates of learning personalized models for the participating clients, toward learning the underlying distribution of clients so that we can rapidly and robustly construct personalized models for new clients.

-To this end, we propose \FedBasis, which learns a few shareable ``basis'' models of the same architecture to capture the subspace spanned by clients, inspired by~\cite{changpinyo2016synthesized,evgeniou2007multi}.
-With these basis models, we can then synthesize a client model by a linear (or more strictly, convex) combination estimated on the fly, not only for participating clients but also for new clients. \autoref{fig:conceptual} gives an illustration.
-Ideally, the basis models should be diverse enough to cover a larger subspace so as to serve a variety of client distributions.
+More precisely, treating each client as a ``point'' in the ``client space'', we assume that a new client is located on or near the subspace spanned by the participating clients.
+Under this assumption, we propose a novel ``personalization-friendly'' PFL framework called \FedBasis, which goes beyond learning personalized models for participating clients (\ie, point estimates) toward learning the underlying subspace of clients' models so that we can rapidly and robustly construct personalized models for new clients.
+Concretely, \FedBasis learns \emph{a few shareable ``basis'' models} of the same architecture to capture the subspace spanned by clients, inspired by~\cite{changpinyo2016synthesized,evgeniou2007multi}.
+With these basis models, we can synthesize a client model by a linear (more strictly, convex) combination estimated on the fly. \cref{fig:conceptual} gives an illustration.

-At first glance, \FedBasis is reminiscent of dictionary learning~\cite{mairal2009online} and should be easily trained accordingly.
-Indeed, if one could access all participating clients' data in a centralized fashion, the bases (and the corresponding combination coefficients) can be straightforwardly trained via stochastic gradient descent (SGD).
-However, in an FL setting where clients hold their own data, we find it challenging to learn diverse bases.
-Concretely, FL normally takes place in an iterative manner: between local training at the clients and global aggregation at the server~\cite{mcmahan2017communication}.
-During local training, clients in parallel update their copies of the bases, usually for multiple epochs before aggregation due to the communication constraint.
-We find such a long local update implicitly prevents the bases from being specialized.

-To overcome it, we present a novel FL procedure for learning basis models.
-We employ a \emph{coordinate descent} style update rule: during every round of local training, we first update the coefficients alone, freeze them, and perform SGD solely on the bases for multiple epochs.
-We find this procedure quite effective in learning diverse bases, without introducing additional communication costs.
-When a new client arrives, we can then simply learn the coefficients, not the bases, to construct a personalized model, making our approach more robust to scarce clients' data.